ysmohan/Matlab-Respitch/README.md

 MATLAB is a programming language used extensively for data analysis in science and engineering.Unlike other programming languages, MATLAB is primarily made for research activities.
 This means that there are certain functions that MATLAB performs really well.
 On top of this, coding in MATLAB is really simple.

-In this chapter, we will learn to do two activities that every reseracher needs to perform at some point- data analysis and data visualisation- using MATLAB.
+In this chapter, we will learn to do two activities that every reseracher needs to perform at some point — data analysis and data visualisation — using MATLAB.
 In order to perform these activities, we will learn the following basics in MATLAB:

 ## Learning Objectives: